 What is VAT return?A VAT return is a form you file with HMRC to show how much VAT you are due to pay them.
 This is only mandatory for those businesses that have registered themselves for VAT.

 VAT return shows the amount of VAT due on sales minus the amount of VAT reclaimable on purchase.
 The result of this calculation is the payable amount that has to be given to HMRC.

 If the reclaimable on purchase amount is greater than the amount due on sales, HMRC will give you the amount back.

 How to pay VAT?VAT can be paid by various means which we will mention shortly but it is important to note a little about the different ways to pay VAT.
-It is imperative to remember that the deadlines for VAT payments relate to funds that have arrived in the HMRC’s account, and not all types of payment take the same time to clear and because of that you may have to pay a surcharge for late payment.
+It is imperative to remember that the deadlines for VAT payments relate to funds that have arrived in the HMRC’s account.
+However, not all types of payment take the same time to clear, due to which you may have to pay a surcharge for late payment.

 Our suggestions for the same day or 1 day payment are:

 - Online or telephone banking

 The remaining modes of payment can sometime take up to 3 day to clear: